-BAHA is one of the oldest and largest bodies of UK healing associations with 43 associations and over 3000 members.
-BAHA works with the Dept of Health, Complementary and Natural Healthcare Council, the Prince of Wales Foundation for Integrated Medicine, The Doctor Healer Network, NHS Groups and international organisations to develop the Healing Sector.
+BAHA is one of the oldest and largest body of UK healing associations with 43 associations and over 3000 members.
+BAHA works with the Dept of Health, Complementary and Natural Healthcare Council, the Prince of Wales Foundation for Integrated Medicine, UK Healers, The Doctor Healer Network, NHS Groups and international organisations to develop the Healing Sector.

 The Feng Shui Society (fengshuisociety.org.uk)